 - push hard on the pedals, keep the pedals moving, and cycle quickly – left to their own devices on a bike with stabilisers, most children will get into the habit of turning the pedals slowly, and a little at a time; which will prevent them from getting their balance when they attempt to pedal without stabilisers.

-If you need help from us, book into a balance bike tuition session or a learn to ride session.
+If you need help from us, book a learn to ride session.
 We can teach adults and children of all abilities in most areas of Birmingham and Solihull.
 If you can’t find the date and location you need, please contact us.